apibanking/dr_java/README.md

 # steps (to run)

 1. clone the code
-1. run the client with defaults java -cp args4j-2.33.jar:.
-DR
+1. run the client with VPN java -cp args4j-2.33.jar:.
+DR -disableClientAuth
 1. run the client add see help java -cp args4j-2.33.jar:.
 DR -?
-1. run the client with VPN java -cp args4j-2.33.jar:.
-DR -disableClientAuth

 # steps (to develop)